sevanetrebchenko/img/README.md

 # img

-This project is to experiment with various image processing algorithms.
+This project is to experiment with various image processing algorithms, written in pure C++ with minimal dependencies.

 - Converting images to grayscale
 - Downscaling image resolution
 - Converting images to ascii